 Many solutions providers understand this struggle and have upgraded their Cloud accounting software offering to provide greater compliance and security.
 Going forward as new laws and regulations continue to arise, software provider partnerships will prove to be the future of robust financial compliance.

-Following on from our article discussing “Financial governance and compliance: why is it so important?”, we will explore how Cloud technology addresses compliance concerns while offering long-term benefits for compliance across the board.
+Following on from our article discussing the importance of financial governance and compliance, we will explore how Cloud technology addresses compliance concerns while offering long-term benefits for compliance across the board.

 The importance of robust financial compliance